feugy/cg-runner/readme.md

 # CodinGame Runner

-A command-line program to run your JavaScript solutions locally, like on [CodinGame][cg] !
+A command-line program to run your solutions locally, like on [CodinGame][cg] !

+## Installation

+`cg-runner` is a [node.js][node] application, so you'll need to install `node` (and `npm` which is a separated package on linux distributions) to run it.

+Once you got them, open a terminal, and install it (only once, need network access):

+> npm install -g cg-runner

+Then, use `cg-runner` command from your terminal.

 ## Usage